ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ## Controllers
 As you know the controller defines the model to the view of your application, methods for every action you require and the scope where you hold a two way binding.
-Because TS offers an Object-oriented architecture, we can use classes and interfaces instead of functions.
+Because TS offers an object-oriented architecture, we can use classes and interfaces instead of functions.
-Interfaces like in Object-oriented languages, a contract that must be implemented by classes that use it.
+Interfaces, like in all object-oriented languages, are a contract that must be implemented by classes that use it.
 When implemented, all methods and properties have to be used.
 Classes declare and implement the properties and methods exposed to the view.
 Every class has his own constructor function, in this function we can declare default property values and other initialisation code.